-Note: Quadrupoles doesn't carry any attributes of the other orders magnets, for example, bend (K_0) or sextupole (K_2) .
-In case these have to be considered in the element, please use multipole as a type of an element.
+Note: Quadrupoles cannot have any of the attributes of other magnetic elements, for example, bend (KO) or sextupole (K2 opr K2S).
+If these have to be considered in the element, one should use the MULTIPOLE element.

-Note: Additional attributes can be given to quadrupoles; They are useful for PTC and are defined in 30.9.
+Note: Additional attributes can be given to quadrupoles; They are useful for PTC and are defined in 32.9.